Birdi7/devops/monitoring/LOGGING.md

 App's whole logging system is configured to put logs into `/tmp/app_python.log` file, then here is the path
 `app container -> VM -> host system -> VM -> promtail container`
-idk if host is actually involved here, but I have the file on the host file system

 ## Found bugs